Offering Customer Financing: A Guide for Business Owners

 Companies can either manage their customer financing options internally or partner with a third-party financing provider.
 If funding is provided in-house, the business will take on the underwriting process, fund the loans, and assume responsibility for repayments.
 Conversely, if funding comes from a third-party financing company, the third party will manage the underwriting and lending, and the business will pay a small fee for these services.

-If you’re ready to start offering customer financing, you can choose between in-house funding or partnering with a third-party financing provider.
+If you’re ready to start offering financing to your customers, you can choose between in-house funding or partnering with a third-party financing provider.

 Let’s take a look at the differences between each framework.